luigisaetta/llamaindex_oracle/README.md

 Customers can easily enter in the LA programs.

-To test these functionalities you need to enrol in the LA programs and install the proper versions of software libraries.
+To test these functionalities you need to enroll in the LA programs and install the proper versions of software libraries.

-Code and functionalities can change, as a result of the feedbacks from customers.
+Code and functionalities can change, as a result of feedbacks from customers.

-## Releases used for the demo (WIP)
+## Releases used for the demo
 * OCI 2.119.1
 * OCI ADS 2.10.0
 * LangChain >= 0.1.4